fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 All of the variables have type <i>any</i>.
 It is not all that surprising, as no one has given them a type yet.
 There are a couple of ways to fix this, but the first we have to consider why this is accepted and where did the type <i>any</i> come from?

 <!-- In TypeScript every untyped variable, for which the type cannot be inferred, becomes implicitly [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any), which is a kind of "wild card" type that can literally stand for <i>whatever possible type</i>.
 This happens quite often when one forgets to type functions.  -->
-In TypeScript every untyped variable which's type cannot be inferred, becomes implicitly [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) type.
+In TypeScript every untyped variable whose type cannot be inferred, becomes implicitly [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) type.
 Any is a kind of a "wild card" type which literally stands for <i>whatever type</i>.
 Things become implicitly any type quite often when one forgets to type functions.

 <!-- The type <i>any</i> can also be explicitly specified as any other type.
 The only difference between these two is how the code looks, the compiler is not affected from the difference. -->